 By the 1960’s, Sandy’s second son Don (my Dad) had taken over the farm.
 Don and Dossy (my Mum) took advantage of more modern practices to increase the farm’s productivity.
 Improved breeding, better pasture management, modern equipment, and a larger herd all contributed to vastly improved milk production.
 Herd size increased to over 100 and milk production average 2500 to 3000 litres per day.

 By the 1990’s I was busy taking over the dairy farm operations, hindered by deregulation of the dairy industry in 2000 which led to signficant uncertainty.
 My wife, Trish, and I were looking for ways to value add and I floated my “secret plan” based on my ice cream obsession.
-After much research, careful consideration (and delight of our 2 young sons) we decided to produce our own ice cream….and Millers Ice Cream was born.
+After much research, careful consideration (and delight of our 2 young sons) we decided to produce our own ice cream and Millers Ice Cream was born in 2010.

 Some things that have stood the test of time to ensure that Millers will continue to farm in the Margaret River region: pride in our cows, quality milk, good family values

-The black and white photos on this page are from our family archives and we hope this gives you an insight to the past.
-We feel proud to call Cowaramup home and look forward to sharing a piece of this with you through Millers of Margaret River.
+The images on this page are from our family archives and we hope this gives you an insight to the past.